BPMSoftwareSolutions/agentic-resume-tailor/docs/LOCAL_AI_AGENT.md

 This opens the file, parses the JSON, and stores it in the `data` variable.
 ```

-### Example 2: Combining AI and Commands
+### Example 2: Auto-Execution with Confirmation (New!)

+The agent can now automatically detect and execute commands suggested by the AI:

 ```
 💬 > What files are in the current directory?

 🤖 I can help you check that.
-Try running: run: ls

-💬 > run: ls
+run: ls

+❓ Execute this command? (y/n/edit): y

 🔧 Executing command: ls
 ✅ Command executed successfully: agent.py